What is a Root Canal?

 Root Canal Cost

-The cost for root canal treatment usually depends on the amount of root canals located and the level of difficulty encountered during planning or treatment.
+The cost for root canal treatment usually depends on the amount of root canals located.
+Furthermore, the level of difficulty encountered during planning or treatment is also taken into account.
 If you are a private health fund member with major dental extras, your insurance will usually cover part of the treatment costs.

 In any case, your dentist will give you a treatment plan including a detailed quote at your consultation.